Join Venice

 It’s all about organizational maturity.
 In a startup, the founder and a few senior people do everything.
 But once you scale, a middle layer emerges.
 You get specialization, layered teams, and eventually a matrix setup with local and HQ leads.

 We productized everything.
-From our selling ceremony to social campaigns so it could scale.
+From our selling ceremony in-store to social campaigns so it could scale.
 Whether it’s a store in Shanghai or Amsterdam, the experience feels the same.
 We allowed for light localization, but 80–90% of the experience was consistent.
 That consistency gave us scale and efficiency.

 How do you approach localization when expanding into new regions?